 Whether you are planning to leave your abuser or have already left, a carefully laid out safety plan will help you be prepared in an emergency situation, and increase your chances of not being harmed during a violent episode.
 A victim’s advocate will work with you to develop a safety plan that is specific to you and your children’s needs.
 CLICK HERE FOR A PERSONAL SAFETY PLAN.

-Family Justice Center of Georgetown and Horry Counties provides victims of Georgetown & Horry County safe refuge.
+Family Justice Center of Georgetown and Horry Counties provides victims of Georgetown & Horry Counties safe refuge.
 Our emergency shelter addresses your crucial safe housing needs in the midst of your crisis.
-A case manager will help you identify the basic needs for your family.
-Goals will be established based on your individual circumstances with a primary focus on safety & self sustainability.
-Family Justice Center of Georgetown and Horry Counties shelter is staffed 24 hours and is equipped with a state of the art security system.
+A case manager will help you identify the basic needs for your family and goals will be established based on your individual circumstances with a primary focus on safety & self sustainability.
+Family Justice Center of Georgetown and Horry Counties shelter is staffed 24 hours/day and is equipped with a state of the art security system.

 On your initial visit or call to Family Justice Center of Georgetown and Horry Counties, a victim’s advocate will complete an intake assessment to determine how to best serve you.
 You and our advocate will determine what services you need.
 Once the assessment is completed, the advocate will make referrals to one of our in-house service providers and/or partners, advocates and/or community providers.

 Our family violence advocates specialize in providing assistance to victims of family violence.
 They have an understanding of the criminal, civil and social service systems in our community.
 Advocates can also provide you practical and emotional support.
-They are efficient in crisis intervention.
-Family Justice Center of Georgetown and Horry Counties advocates can explain what law-enforcement and courts can do for you and how they function in Georgetown & Horry County.
+Family Justice Center of Georgetown and Horry Counties advocates can explain what law enforcement and courts can do for you and how they function in Georgetown & Horry County.
 They can help you navigate the system and process of pressing charges and/or obtaining an order of protection.
 Our Court Advocates will help you complete the necessary paperwork to petition the Family Court for an order of protection and can accompany you in court.